postlude/postlude.github.io/source/_drafts/javascript-execution-context.md

   The LexicalEnvironment and VariableEnvironment components of an execution context are always Lexical Environments.
 When an execution context is created its LexicalEnvironment and VariableEnvironment components initially have the same value.
 {% endblockquote %}

-{% blockquote ECMAScript® 2015 Language Specification http://www.ecma-international.org/ecma-262/6.0/#sec-types-of-source-code Types of Source Code %}
-    Global code is source text that is treated as an ECMAScript Script.
-The global code of a particular Script does not include any source text that is parsed as part of a FunctionDeclaration, FunctionExpression, GeneratorDeclaration, GeneratorExpression, MethodDefinition, ArrowFunction, ClassDeclaration, or ClassExpression.

-    Eval code is the source text supplied to the built-in eval function.
-More precisely, if the parameter to the built-in eval function is a String, it is treated as an ECMAScript Script.
-The eval code for a particular invocation of eval is the global code portion of that Script.

-    Function code is source text that is parsed to supply the value of the [[ECMAScriptCode]] and [[FormalParameters]] internal slots (see 9.2) of an ECMAScript function object.
-The function code of a particular ECMAScript function does not include any source text that is parsed as the function code of a nested FunctionDeclaration, FunctionExpression, GeneratorDeclaration, GeneratorExpression, MethodDefinition, ArrowFunction, ClassDeclaration, or ClassExpression.

-    Module code is source text that is code that is provided as a ModuleBody.
-It is the code that is directly evaluated when a module is initialized.
-The module code of a particular module does not include any source text that is parsed as part of a nested FunctionDeclaration, FunctionExpression, GeneratorDeclaration, GeneratorExpression, MethodDefinition, ArrowFunction, ClassDeclaration, or ClassExpression.
-{% endblockquote %}